No singularity, just a bounce. A previous universe contracted, then sprang into ours.

 Quantum geometry prevents the singularity.
 Our Bang is the bounce of a contracting predecessor.

-Placeholder for a 3D visualisation of Cyclic & Bouncing Cosmologies.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Cyclic & Bouncing Cosmologies.
 There is no absolute beginning.
 Our universe is the latest phase in an eternal cycle.
 Variants disagree on the mechanism: a conformal transition (Penrose), a quantum bounce (LQC), a brane collision (Ekpyrotic), or a dilaton-driven bounce (Pre-Big Bang).

 A previous contracting universe bounced, quantum geometry prevented the collapse from becoming a singularity.

 Loop Quantum Cosmology applies the quantized spacetime geometry of Loop Quantum Gravity to the early universe.
-At classical extremes, when density approaches the Planck scale, spacetime cannot be treated as smooth.
+At classical extremes, when density approaches the Planck scale (the tiny scale where quantum effects on gravity become unavoidable), the fabric of space and time cannot be treated as smooth.
 Quantum geometry takes over, and predicts that infinitely high density cannot occur.

 Instead of collapsing into a singularity, a contracting universe reaches a maximum density and "bounces" back into expansion.
 Our Big Bang was not the absolute beginning, it was the bounce point.